anthonycaccese/superstation-one-menu-es-de/README.md

-# SuperStation One Menu for ES-DE
+# SuperStation<sup>one</sup> Menu for ES-DE

-This is a translation of the SuperStation One menu interface for ES-DE (originally designed & created by RetroRemake)
+This is a translation of the SuperStation<sup>one</sup> menu interface for ES-DE (originally designed & created by RetroRemake)

 My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.

-The original version of the UI can be found as part of the OS available on the SuperStation One made by [RetroRemake](https://retroremake.co/pages/superstation%E1%B5%92%E2%81%BF%E1%B5%89)
+The original version of the UI can be found as part of the OS available on the SuperStation<sup>one</sup> made by [RetroRemake](https://retroremake.co/pages/superstation%E1%B5%92%E2%81%BF%E1%B5%89)

 ## Changes Made

-- Used [SuperStation One UI designs](https://x.com/TakiUdon_/status/1901576056966086781) to approximate the elements that would be used build a theme compatible with ES-DE.
+- Used [SuperStation<sup>one</sup> UI designs](https://x.com/TakiUdon_/status/1901576056966086781) to approximate the elements that would be used build a theme compatible with ES-DE.
 - Changed the helpsystem to ES-DE's native component and created a layout that tries to evoke the original helpsystem design
 - Added icons and badges specific to ES-DE functionality
 - Added a framework for adding additional color schemes and added RGB options to start